JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-**Notes on "named queries":**
+!!! note
     - `name` field is optional
-- `name` should be a single word without special characters
+    - `name` is recommended to be a single word without special characters
-- queries named `good`, `bad`, and `unkown` are used to determine gaps/issues and to perform continuous compliance assessment
+    - `resultsAre` with values `GOOD`, `BAD`, and `UNKNOWN` are used to
+      determine gaps/issues and to perform continuous compliance assessment.
+      `INFORMATIVE` is the default value.

 ### Update a question